-- 10. Due to the chemical nature of biodiesel fuel, biodiesel can age and degrade during long-term storage.
+- 9. Biodiesel oxidation stability is in general lower than that of diesel fuel, as detailed earlier in this Chapter.
+The use of biodiesel fuels that are not per specifications can accelerate fuel oxidation in the fuel system.
+Also, engines with an electronic fuel system operate at higher temperatures and pressures that can also accelerate fuel oxidation.
+Oxidized fuel can form deposits in fuel injection systems and in fuel systems in general.
+Always use biodiesel fuel that meets or exceeds the stability limits defined in Special Publication, "Biodiesel Fuel Specifications" to avoid fuel oxidation and degradation.
+The use of appropriate antioxidants can enhance oxidation stability of biodiesel.
+Refer to the "Stability" portion of the Alternative Fuels section in this Special Publication for details and guidelines. - 10.
+Due to the chemical nature of biodiesel fuel, biodiesel can age and degrade during long-term storage.
 Fuel aging and fuel oxidation upon longterm storage may cause the formation of gels, acids and/or deposits.
 For these reasons, biodiesel should be used within a limited time from production.
 To ensure appropriate storage duration, testing of the stored biodiesel is recommended.
 Tests should include oxidation, acid number, viscosity, and sediments.
-Tests should be conducted at the durations given in Table 18 to ensure that biodiesel is per specification.
+Tests should be conducted at the durations given in Special Publication, "Biodiesel Fuel Specifications" to ensure that biodiesel is per specification.
 Antioxidants are recommended to improve stability of biodiesel and increase the storage time limits.
 Consult with your fuel supplier or with a reputable provider to select appropriate additives. - a.
-B20 and B30 (where mandated) biodiesel blends can generally be stored up to 8 months.
-Testing of B20 and B30 blends is recommended at 4 months of storage and on a monthly basis thereafter to ensure that the fuel has not degraded. - b.
+B20 and B40 (where mandated) biodiesel blends can generally be stored up to 8 months.
+Testing of B20 and B40 blends is recommended at 4 months of storage and on a monthly basis thereafter to ensure that the fuel has not degraded. - b.
 B100 biodiesel can generally be stored up to 4 months.
 Testing of B100 is recommended at 2 months of storage and every two weeks thereafter to ensure that the fuel has not degraded.
 The use of appropriate additives is required if B100 is stored for more than 4 months.
 Consult your fuel supplier for more information. - c.
 B100 should be stored at temperatures of 3° C to 6° C (5° F to 10° F) above the cloud point.
-Other storage conditions such as avoiding direct sunlight or heat should be followed. - 11.
-Due to limited oxidation stability and other potential issues, engines with limited operational time and seasonal use should either not use biodiesel/ biodiesel blends or, while accepting some risk, limit biodiesel to a maximum of B5.
+Other storage conditions such as avoiding direct sunlight or heat should be followed.

+- 11. Due to limited oxidation stability and other potential issues, engines with limited operational time and seasonal use should either not use biodiesel/ biodiesel blends or, while accepting some risk, limit biodiesel to a maximum of B5.
 Examples of applications that should limit the use of biodiesel are the following: Standby Generator sets and certain emergency vehicles, school buses, farm machinery, etc. For more information, refer to the "Seasonal Operation" section. - a.
 For standby generator sets and emergency vehicles that use biodiesel, sample the fuel in the engine tank monthly.
 Test the fuel for acid number and oxidation stability.
-If the test results show that the fuel is degraded and not in specification (provided in Table 18 in this "Biodiesel" section), drain the tank, and flush the engine by running with high-quality fuel.
+If the test results show that the fuel is degraded and not in specification (provided in Special Publication, "Biodiesel Fuel Specifications" in this "Alternative Fuels" section), drain the tank, and flush the engine by running with high-quality fuel.